RedHatInsights/insights-frontend-storybook/src/docs/components/main/README.md

 # Main

+This component is a shim of [Patternfly PageSection component](https://v2.patternfly.org/documentation/react/components/page).
-This component will allow you to wrap the main content in appropriate tags
+This will wrap the main content of your page and provide the appropriate spacing.

 ## Usage